ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/_index.md

 ---
-title: Native Support for Qt Framework on Windows on Arm
+title: Build and run a native Windows on Arm Qt application

 minutes_to_complete: 20

-who_is_this_for: This learning path is for developers, who want to use native performance of the Qt framework for building desktop applications on Windows on Arm (WoA).
+who_is_this_for: This is an introductory topic for software developers who want to use native performance of the Qt framework for building desktop applications on Windows on Arm (WoA).

 learning_objectives:
     - Build and run Qt-based desktop application